arnold-c/OutbreakDetection/manuscript/manuscript.typ

 <fig-accuracy>

 Introducing a lag in test result reporting necessarily decreases surveillance accuracy because an alert can only begin once the test results are in-hand, which increases the chance that an outbreak will end before results can be translated to an alert.
-For the conditions simulated here, introducing a 14-day lag in test reporting for an ELISA-like test reduces the surveillance accuracy by $approx$ 3%.
+For the conditions simulated here, introducing a 14-day lag in test reporting for a perfect test reduces the surveillance accuracy by $approx$ 3%.
-For all simulated scenarios, this is consistent with, or higher than, the accuracy achievable with an RDT-like test.
+For all simulated scenarios, this is consistent with, or higher than, the accuracy achievable with an RDT-like imperfect test.
-This always leads to an increase in the median delay from outbreak start to alert, relative to an ELISA-like test with no result delays, as well as RDT-like tests (@fig-delay).
+This always leads to an increase in the median delay from outbreak start to alert, relative to a perfect test with no result delays, as well as imperfect tests (@fig-delay).

 #figure(
   image("manuscript_files/plots/optimal-thresholds_delays-plot.svg"),